mgachiee/PUPSIS-Olivia-Theme/README.md

 ### Acknowledgements

 This PUPSIS Olivia Theme is dedicated to Ms. Jennifer Lumabi, my girlfriend.
 Feel free to use it!
 Also, I would like to mention that I was inspired to create my own extension because of the PUPink Extension created by another PUPian, feiryrej.
+Lastly, all images used in this extension are downloaded from **Pinterest**.

 - [PUPink Link](https://github.com/feiryrej/PUPink)
 - [feiryrej github profile](https://github.com/feiryrej)